 The Top 10 Things a Travel Nurse Should Never Say

 How often have you heard, “If you don’t have anything nice to say, don’t say anything at all?”
-It’s crucial to remember these words of wisdom and how great of an impact it has on patients, especially in a hospital environment.
+It’s crucial to remember these words of wisdom and how significant their impact is on patients, especially in a hospital environment.

 Let’s take a look at the things a travel nurse should never say while on assignment: